Thursday, 1 January 2026

 Of course, Naomi acknowledged that some mothers are indeed ambivalent.
 But she questioned that all are, or that they are necessarily so.
 In todays seminar we shall explore the arguments and evidence that have been adduced for primary maternal ambivalence, as well as Naomicontradicting evidence.

-In What Mothers Do, Chapter 9, What is Motherly Love?, Naomi closely examines the published writings of a number of mothers who report feeling ambivalent to their babies, and in each case demonstrates that the mother experiences the baby as, to some extent, part of herself, not a separate person.
-It is not surprising that, as she points out in an unfinished draft of a paper on Winnicott, he, an advocate of ambivalence, also explicitly describes a baby as part of its mother.
+In What Mothers Do, Chapter 9, What is Motherly Love?, Naomi closely examines the published writings of a number of mothers who report feeling ambivalent to their babies, and notes that each mother also reports that she experiences the baby as part of herself, not a separate person.
+It is not surprising that, as Naomi points out, Winnicott, an advocate of ambivalence, also describes a baby as part of its mother.

 Naomi had been profoundly influenced by the childbirth books and teaching of her friends and colleagues Sheila Kitzinger and Janet Balaskas, and by countless discussions with them.
 From them she learned how to give birth with joy herself.
 Janet, who had founded the Active Birth Centre in Londoninvited Naomi in 1990 to start a weekly group at the Centre.
 Naomi called it Mothers Talking.
 She went on to start several additional Mothers Talking groups, and after thirty-five years was still hosting a small international Mothers Talking group on Zoom until a few weeks before she died.